Days: 5 Days

-This trip will begin/end in Tuolumne Meadows in Yosemite National Park.
+This trip will begin/end in Yosemite National Park.
 You will want to fly into San Francisco, Oakland, Sacramento, Fresno, or Reno.
 You will need to arrange your own transportation from airports to the park.
 In most cases, renting a car is your easiest and best option.
 Please visit our Travel Resources page for information on airports, shuttles/rental cars and recommended hotels.

 Where do meet our guides?

 We will hold a pre-trip orientation at 5:00pm the evening prior to your trip’s departure at the at a pre-arranged location inside the park.
 Departure times and logistics for the following morning will be discussed at the orientation.
 Most trips will depart between 7am and 9am.